supr4s/WebHackingTools/README.md

 - Refer to the usage of the tools as most of them require configuration (especially for subdomains enumeration).
 - Please be careful with these tools and only use them on targets you have explicitly authorized.

+N.B : * = added in the last update